Setup C++ courses

 3. The exception handling mechanism, obliterating the need for (local and non-local) goto's and unsafe exit() calls;

-4. Object-based programming: Classes, Operator overloading, Function objects: tools to construct objects helping us to solve programming problems in a far more natural way offered by the (now traditional) top-down decomposition methods (without loosing all the benefits of those methods);
+4. Object-based programming: Classes, Operator overloading, Function objects: tools to construct objects helping us to solve programming problems in a far more natural way than offered by the (now traditional) top-down decomposition methods (without loosing all the benefits of those methods);

 5. Generic Algorithms: Generic Algorithms, implemented using templates, offer implementations of a wide range of commonly occuring programming problems, idependently of the actual data types on which the algorithms operate.